F5Networks/f5-azure-arm-templates/supported/standalone/3nic/README.md

 ## Configuration Example <a name="config">

 The following is a simple configuration diagram for this 3 NIC deployment.
-In a 3 NIC scenario, one NIC is for management, one is for external and the last is for internal.
-This is in a more traditional deployment model where data-plane and management traffic is seperate.
+In a 3 NIC scenario one NIC is for management, one is for external, and one for internal.
+This is in a more traditional deployment model where data-plane and management traffic are separate.

 ![3 NIC configuration example](images/azure-3nic-sm.png)

 ### Changing the BIG-IP Configuration utility (GUI) port
 The Management port shown in the example diagram is **443**, however you can alternatively use **8443** in your configuration if you need to use port 443 for application traffic.
 To change the Management port, see [Changing the Configuration utility port](https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-0-0/2.html#GUID-3E6920CD-A8CD-456C-AC40-33469DA6922E) for instructions.<br>
-***Important***: The default port provisioned is dependent on 1) which BIG-IP version you choose to deploy as well as 2) how many interfaces (NICs) are configured on that BIG-IP.
+<br>***Important***: The default port provisioned is dependent on 1) which BIG-IP version you choose to deploy as well as 2) how many interfaces (NICs) are configured on that BIG-IP.
 BIG-IP v13.0.000 and later in a single-NIC configuration uses port 8443.
 All prior BIG-IP versions default to 443 on the MGMT interface.<br>
-***Important***: If you perform the procedure to change the port, you must check the Azure Network Security Group associated with the interface on the BIG-IP that was deployed and adjust the ports accordingly.
+<br>***Important***: If you perform the procedure to change the port, you must check the Azure Network Security Group associated with the interface on the BIG-IP that was deployed and adjust the ports accordingly.

 ## Documentation